FAForever/fa/setup/readme.md

 local locationOfRepository = 'your-fa-repository-location'
 ```

-Change that to match the path to the repository on your system.
+Change that to match the path to the `repository` on your system.
 You can start the game by calling `start_dev.bat` or `start_dev.sh`.
-You can inspect them to find out what they do.When you use the scripts the game will start with your `repository` as a source.
+You can inspect them to find out what they do.
+When you use the scripts the game will start with your `repository` as a source.

 Base game files
 ---------------